Aayu1014/To-Do-App/README.md

+To-Do App
+A simple and intuitive task management application built using React.js.
+The app allows users to efficiently organize and track their daily tasks.
+Key features include:

+Task Addition: Users can add tasks with ease using a responsive input form.
+Task Deletion: Remove completed or unnecessary tasks with a single click.
+Task Completion: Mark tasks as completed to track progress.
+Form Validation: Prevents adding blank tasks for a seamless user experience.
+This project demonstrates clean component-based architecture, controlled form handling, and dynamic rendering in React.js.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.